DataCanvasIO/Hypernets/docs/source/hyperctl.md

   command: python3 main.py
 ```

-run command to generate jobs specification config:
 ```shell
 hyperctl generate --template ./job-template.yml --output ./batch.json
 ```

-**Parallel jobs in remote machines**
+3. Parallel jobs in remote machines

-You can run jobs in remote machines via SSH.
-Configure the host's connections setting in remote `backend` options:
+Hyperctl also supports parallel jobs in remote machines by configuring the argument `backend`.
+An example of the running in remote machines via SSH in shown below.

 ```
 {
  "backend": {